technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-01/Lab 1 — Managing Sensitive Information Types-TF-v9July2025.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image41.png)

-6. Enter the following text to the first line in the notepad window:
+6. Enter the following text in the notepad:

     **+++Name,Birthdate,StreetAddress,EmployeeID+++**